apollographql/rover/docs/source/conventions.md

 ### Graph refs

-Rover uses **graph refs** to refer to a particular variant of a particular graph in [Apollo Studio](/studio/org/graphs/).
+Rover uses **graph refs** to refer to a particular variant of a particular graph in [GraphOS](/graphos/graphs/overview/).
 A graph ref is a string with the following format:

 ```
 graph_id@variant_name